-Northern Long-Eared Bat
+Northern Long-Eared Bat (Myotis septentrionalis)

 The northern long-eared bat is found in the United States from Maine to North Carolina on the Atlantic Coast, westward to eastern Oklahoma and north through the Dakotas, even reaching into eastern Montana and Wyoming.
 In Canada it is found from the Atlantic Coast westward to the southern Yukon Territory and eastern British Columbia.